Team, Mission, History

 Julie works at a local Fortune 500 company and raises her young family in Ohio City.
 She is also a fan of punk music.
 She joined the Brite Winter team in 2012 to lend some left-brained accounting skills to our generally right-brained group.

-Jonathan Wehner – Board member
+Jonathan Wehner – Secretary

 Born and raised in Dayton, OH Jonathan Wehner relocated to Cleveland to attend Case Western Reserve University and has since neighborhood bounced from Hessler Street to North Collinwood to Tremont before settling in Ohio City with his brilliant and beautiful (but sadly Pittsburgh-born) wife and their misbehaved dog.
 By day he recruits new undergraduate students to CWRU and by night he consumes (and sometimes creates) Cleveland art, food, music, sports, and beer.
 He proudly serves on the board of directors for Groundworks Dancetheater as well as the board of the Near West Intergenerational School.